Franiac/TwitchLeecher/README.md

 **IMPORTANT:** Help me beeing efficient, please!
 I am developing Twitch Leecher in my free time for no money.
 Contribute to the project by posting complete, structured and helpful issues which I can reproduce quickly without asking for missing information.
 When creating a new issue please follow the below checklist:

+- Take a look at the latest closed issues [HERE](https://github.com/Franiac/TwitchLeecher/issues?q=is%3Aissue+is%3Aclosed).
+Maybe your problem has already been resolved
 - Provide the version of Twitch Leecher you are using
 - Provide as much information about the VOD as possible (Url, Channel, ID)
 - Provide information about your operating system (e.g. Windows 10 64 Bit)